 Savvy Senior: How the Inflation Reduction Act will lower your drug costs

-QUESTION: What kind of changes can Medicare beneficiaries expect to see in the Inflation Reduction Act that was recently signed into law?
-I'm enrolled in original Medicare and have a Part D prescription drug plan, but spent more than $6,000 out of pocket last year on medications alone.
+What kind of changes can Medicare beneficiaries expect to see in the Inflation Reduction Act that was recently signed into law?
+I’m enrolled in original Medicare and have a Part D prescription drug plan but spent more than $6,000 out-of-pocket last year on medications alone.

-ANSWER: The climate, tax and health care bill known as the Inflation Reduction Act that was passed by Congress and signed into law by President Biden recently includes significant improvements to the Medicare program that will kick in over the next few years.
+The climate, tax and health care bill known as the Inflation Reduction Act that was passed by Congress and signed into law by President Biden last month includes significant improvements to the Medicare program that will kick-in over the next few years.

 But in 2024, people with Part D coverage will no longer be responsible for any out-of-pocket drug costs once they enter catastrophic coverage.
-This is significant for seniors who use expensive medications for conditions such as cancer or multiple sclerosis.
+This is significant for seniors who use expensive medications for conditions like cancer or multiple sclerosis.

-Also starting in 2024 through 2029, Part D premiums will not be allowed to grow faster than 6% per year.
+Also starting in 2024 through 2029, Part D premiums will not be allowed to grow faster than 6 percent per year.

-And for lower-income Medicare beneficiaries, eligibility for the Part D Low Income Subsidy (also known as Extra Help) will be expanded to 150% of the federal poverty level from today's limit of 135%.
+And for lower income Medicare beneficiaries, eligibility for the Part D Low Income Subsidy (also known as Extra Help) will be expanded to 150 percent of the federal poverty level, from today’s limit of 135 percent.
 This change will mean about 500,000 more seniors will qualify for financial assistance to help pay some or all of their prescription drug premiums and deductibles.

-In addition to all the Medicare improvements, the Inflation Reduction Act extends for three years the Affordable Care Act premium subsidies that have helped millions of Americans gain coverage before they're eligible for Medicare.
+And, in addition to all the Medicare improvements, the Inflation Reduction Act also extends the Affordable Care Act (Obamacare) premium subsidies for three years that have helped millions of Americans gain coverage before they’re eligible for Medicare.